Notice

 <remote_fs_name>

-is optional, and defaults to <fs_name> (on the remote
+is optional, and defaults to the same value as <fs_name>

 For this command to succeed, the remote cluster’s Ceph configuration and user